kimbjerge/insectDCT/README.md

 # insectsDCT
+This project contains Python code for processing time-lapse (0.2-1fps) images from insect camera traps.
-Python code to detect, classify, and track insects with a background of plants and flowers This project contains Python code for processing time-lapse images from insect camera traps.
+Python code to detect, classify, and track insects with a background of plants and flowers.
 (detection, classification, tracking, and floral cover estimation)

 ## The algorithms used are described in the papers: